codepath/android_guides/Fragment-Navigation-Drawer.md

 }
 ```

-## Responding to navigation element clicks
+## Respond to navigation element clicks

 Setup a handler to respond to click events on the navigation elements and swap out the fragment.